FezFamiliar/Web-Vulnerabilities/README.md

 `Gone 410` ----> Similar to 404, but the server once held the resource.

 `Internal Server Error 500` ----> Something has gone wrong on the server

+## HTTP Requests

+ `GET` ---> Used to retrieve information from a given server via a given URL.

+ `POST` ----> Used to send data to a server (sensitive) file uploads, customer information, login credentials etc.

+ `PUT` ----> Same as POST but multiple PUT requests always produce the same response.

+ `HEAD` -----> Same as GET but without the Header Body.

+ `OPTIONS`  -----> Describes the communication methods allowed for a given resource.

+ `TRACE` ----> Often used as a debugging mechanism, TRACE performs a loop-back test along the path to the target resource.

+ `DELETE`  ------> The HTTP DELETE request method deletes the specified resource.

+ `CONNECT` ----> Starts a two-way communication with a given resource.
+It is often used to access websites with a valid SSL(Secure Socket Layer) HTTPS.

+ `PATCH` ----> PATCH applies partial modifications to a resource.
+It is similiar to PUT but similiar requests, *may* have different effects.